 But your brain “remembers.”
 Which means, you might notice when you partner and you get into a conflict, you run away.
 You shut down.
 You physically leave.

-Believe it our not, that can be your brain “remembering” (associating) your time out experiences.
-When challenges arose in the there an then, the adults sent you away.
+Believe it our not, that can be your brain “remembering” (associating) how your parents handled challenges with you.
+You leave as an adult because your brain remembers being put in time out when you were in trouble.
+When challenges arose in the there and then, the adults sent you away.
 So in the here and now?
 You jet.

 Trauma wound.